Oncology Massage Therapist - 300Hrs

 Program Overview: Massage can be given to any patient at any stage of the cancer experience.
 Oncology Massage training provides guidelines to massage therapists for safe application of their personal massage style to those with active cancer, those in remission or those in treatment.
 Isabel Adkins is the primary teacher and her approach integrates both western and eastern modalities to address symptoms and side effects of both treatment and disease.

 The Massage Therapy Institute offers a comprehensive 300 hour Oncology Massage Therapist Certification program.
-Our program is designed to be taken over a period of one & half years to two years in workshop format.
-Prerequisites to enter this program - Certified or Licensed Massage Therapist (at least 100 hrs of massage training) and Massage for People Living with Cancer© (24 hrs).
-This class is always offered at the beginning of our program - twice a year.
-Required classes are Oncology Massage 1, 2 & 3, Cancer Basics, Oncology Massage Clinic, Manual Lymphatic Drainage, and Oncology Massage Externship and Project.
-50 hrs of pathology must be taken by the time you complete the program.
-Other credentials are accepted, with instructor’s permission.
-All classes are offered in Davis CA.
+Our program is designed to be taken over a period of ten months in workshop format.
+Prerequisites to enter this program - Certified or Licensed Massage Therapist (at least 96 hrs of massage training) and Massage Therapy for Clients with Cancer© (28 hrs) OR an equivalent class approved by the Society for Oncology Massage (S4OM), Oncology Massage 1 and Clinic 1 and 20 Supervised/Mentoring sessions with oncology clients.
+Required classes are Oncology Massage 2 & 3, Cancer Basics, Oncology Massage Clinic 2, Scar Tissue & Lymphedema Risk & 51 hours of elective (listed) technique classes, and Oncology Massage Externship and Community Project.

 Prerequisite:

-• Certified or Licensed Massage Therapist (minimum training 100 hrs)
+• Certified or Licensed Massage Therapist (minimum training Massage Therapy Fundamentals (96 hrs) or equivalent)

 Instructor: for this program is Isabel Adkins

-• Oncology Massage 3 - Working with Cancer, Understanding Trauma ™ (40 hrs) In this class we will be exploring how the cancer experience may lead to trauma for the central nervous system.
+Oncology Massage 3 - Working with Cancer, Understanding Trauma ™ (40 hrs) In this class we will be exploring how the cancer experience may lead to trauma for the central nervous system.
 We will look at: the physiology biochemistry and symptoms of trauma; situations in which having cancer and treatments may be perceived as “danger” for the body; useful forms of bodywork, including acupressure, to approach symptoms of Post Traumatic Stress Disorder; and appropriate communication to use when interacting with a client in a state of trauma.
-Prerequisite: Oncology Massage 2.
+Prerequisite: Enrollment in the certification program or significant experience in Oncology massage with consent of instructor.
+Must have taken Oncology Massage I and 2, Oncology Massage Clinic, and 30-40 supervised internship massage sessions (number to be determined between student and instructor) Instructor: Isabel Adkins.

-• Cancer Basics - East and West Meeting ™ (24 hrs) This class is designed to give the oncology massage therapist an in depth understanding of the cancer process, from the malignant cell and how it becomes so, to the effect of the disease process on each individual organ and the body as a whole.
-This information will be presented as a dialogue between Western and Eastern medicine perspectives.
-Students will learn to: Identify the body systems affected by cancer in each organ discussed, Define the most likely sites of metastasis from the original tumor site, Identify side effects of standard chemotherapy agents, Correlate the Eastern and Western medicine components of information in developing a massage plan, and Identify oncologic emergencies and know the action to be taken.
+Cancer Basics - East and West Meeting ™ (24 hrs) This class is designed to give the oncology massage therapist an in depth understanding of the cancer process, from the malignant cell and how it becomes so, to the effect of the disease process on each individual organ and the body as a whole.
+Students will learn to: Identify the body systems affected by cancer in each organ discussed, Define the most likely sites of metastasis from the original tumor site, Identify side effects of standard chemotherapy agents, and Identify oncologic emergencies and know the action to be taken.
 Prerequisite: Oncology Massage I (Oncology Massage 2 Recommended).
+We provide floor chairs.
+Please bring your own comfortable sitting stuff.
+Please also bring a set of sheets and pillowcase.
+Instructor: Connie Kishbaugh.

-• Community Project / Externship and Evaluation (97 hrs) This is an individual module with a combination of: around 70 practice sessions with cancer patients done with one-on-one consultation time as needed with Isabel.
+Community Project / Mentoring and Evaluation (97 hrs) This is an individual module with a combination of: around 70 practice sessions with cancer patients done with one-on-one consultation time as needed with Isabel.
 A relevant oncology massage community project approved and supervised by Isabel.
-A final assessment of the student's knowledge and skills.

 Required before Graduation:

-* if paid in full before your first class, or you may pay class by class, at prices listed (cost for these classes are as follows: Oncology Massage 1 -Blending East with West ™ ($330), Oncology Massage 2 - Integrating Complementary Therapies ™ ($600), Oncology Massage 3 - Working with Cancer, Understanding Trauma ™ ($600), Oncology Massage Clinic - Practicum ($480), Cancer Basics - East and West Meeting ™ ($430), Manual Lymphatic Drainage Certification ($950), Community Project / Externship and Evaluation ($860).
+You may pay class by class, at prices listed (cost for these classes are as follows: Oncology Massage 2 - Integrating Complementary Therapies ™ ($720), Oncology Massage 3 - Working with Cancer, Understanding Trauma ™ ($720), Oncology Massage Clinic - 2 & 3, Cancer Basics - East and West Meeting ™ ($490), Community Project / Evaluation ($1110).

-**Classes may be taken in any order as long as you are in compliance with any prerequisite requirement.
-Classes can be credited to one program only.
+Classes may be taken in any order as long as you are in compliance with any prerequisite requirement.
+Please note that to use the term 'Certified in California', you must be certified by the California Massage Therapy Council (camtc.org)

 5m